Skip to main page content

 1. In order to advance in good academic standing to a subsequent semester of a program, a full-time student must maintain both a term and program Grade Point Average (GPA) of 2.00.

 2. A full-time student whose term GPA is less than 2.00 is considered to be in Academic Jeopardy.
-A student in this state may continue in his program.
-After grades have been issued at the end of each term, the Registrar will issue to each student in Academic Jeopardy a warning concerning his poor performance and the consequences of future poor performance.
+A student in this state may continue in their program.
+After grades have been issued at the end of each term, the Registrar will issue to each student in Academic Jeopardy a warning concerning their poor performance and the consequences of future poor performance.

 3. A full-time student who achieves a term GPA of less than 1.50 in three terms, in one or multiple programs, over any three calendar years (nine consecutive semesters) will be dismissed from the College by the Registrar for 12 months.
 A student seeking re-admission to a College program after dismissal must re-apply for admission to the College.
 See the Application & Admission to Programs (2000-1-1) policy - sections 38-41 (Academic Dismissal).